You’ve got questions, we’ve got answers.

 How do students get to the off-site location?

-A: Students either walk under the supervision of volunteer chaperones or be driven by bus or van to the off-site location.
+A: Students either walk under the supervision of volunteer chaperones or are driven by bus or van to the off-site location.

 How do you start a local LifeWise?